Reviewed by Lisa Blohm, PhD, MSN, RN

-There’s no doubt that Turmeric’s become a health-food staple.
+There’s no doubt that turmeric hasbecome a health-food staple.
 It’s cropped up as an added ingredient in seemingly everything these days!
-From smoothies to skincare products, baked goods to beverages, and everything in between, there’s no denying that Turmeric’s having its moment.
-But, what about Curcumin?
-It’s a term that’s not as widely discussed, but is a compound you need to know about if you’ve been eyeing Turmeric and want to add it to your diet.
-Here’s a look at the two terms — because what is the difference between Turmeric and Curcumin, anyway?
+From smoothies to skincare products, baked goods to beverages, and everything in between, there’s no denying that turmeric is having its moment.
+But, what about curcumin?
+It’s a term that’s not as widely discussed, but is a compound you need to know about if you’ve been eyeing turmeric and want to add it to your diet.
+Here’s a look at the two terms — because what is the difference between turmeric and curcumin, anyway?

 What is Turmeric?

 If you’ve ever taken a look at your curry dinner or added a generous helping of mustard to your sandwich, then you’re familiar with turmeric.
 It’s responsible for the vibrant color in both foods.
 If not, here’s a quick rundown on turmeric:

 - It comes from the root of the Curcuma longa plant